-Pseudo Meigs syndrome refers to a clinical syndrome of pleural effusion, ascites associated with an ovarian tumour that is not a fibroma or a fibroma-like tumour.
+Pseudo Meigs syndrome refers to a clinical syndrome of pleural effusion, ascites associated with an ovarian tumor that is not a fibroma or a fibroma-like tumor.

 Entities that have been reported to result in pseudo Meigs syndrome include

-The true prevalence is not well known (1.4% of all births according to Knox et.al 13), but in cases of premature ruptur...
+The true prevalence is not well known (1.4% of all births according to Knox et al. 13), but in cases of premature ruptu...

 A pure primary ovarian choriocarcinoma is an extremely rare form of ovarian malignancy.
-It falls under the sub category of ovarian germ cell tumours.
+It falls under the sub category of ovarian germ cell tumors.

-They are thought to to account for less than 1% of ovarian tumours.
+They are thought to to account for less than 1% of ovarian tumors.

-A pyometrium refers to infection of the endometrial cavity with resulting expansion due to accumulated pus.
+Pyometrium refers to infection of the endometrial cavity with resulting expansion due to accumulated pus (pyometra).

 endometritis / pelvic inflammatory disease